JakubR12/spatial_project/README.md

 **Cultural Data Science and Spatial Analytics**

-This is reposity for our exam project for the Spatial analytics 2021 course for Cultural Data Science 2020/2021 electoral program at Aarhus University
+This is repository for our exam project for the Spatial analytics 2021 course for Cultural Data Science 2020/2021 electoral program at Aarhus University